mjmrozek/mjm-hugo-v02/content/legal/_index.md

 Personal data provided to me through contact inquiries is solely used to respond to these inquiries.
 Any further use only occurs with explicit consent.

-This disclaimer is a simplified statement and may not cover all specific aspects.
-Consulting a legal advisor is recommended for comprehensive coverage according to local laws.

 ---